 As impressed as I was by him, it surprised me to find out that Chris was equally impressed by me.
 “Few people are as interested in the overall product as you seem to be,” he once wrote in an email he sent me.

-In real life, becoming a mentee is different from what we see in movies and TV.
+In real life, how be a successful a mentee is different from what we see in movies and TV.
 There’s no single moment that makes a mentor’s presence obvious in your life.
-A relationship between a mentor and mentee starts subtly.
+A relationship between mentor and mentee starts subtly.
 Then, it grows into something more meaningful over time.

 Finding a mentor is part good fortune and part hard work.
 Luck placed Chris and me in the same studio in 2009.
 But my attention to detail when we worked together also made him believe in my cause.

-What Makes Great Mentors?
+What Makes a Great Mentor?
 There Are Two Defining Traits

 It’s rare to meet someone who advises and opens doors for you as Chris did for me.
 Chris understood the challenges of breaking into media and felt that I could use a hand.
 Chris gave me a roadmap for navigating the business with no strings attached.